The Madness (The Madness album): Promotion

 Upon release, the "I Pronounce You" single had a music video created to promote it.
 It later appeared as part of the 1992 VHS compilation Divine Madness, which was later issued on DVD in 2002 and as a CD+DVD set in 2005.
 "What's That" had no video, as Virgin Records chose not to commission one.

-In promoting to the album and lead single, the one and only TV appearance of the Madness was on Friday Night Live, a cult late-night comedy show hosted by Ben Elton.
+In promoting to the album and lead single, the one and only TV appearance of The Madness was on Friday Night Live, a cult late-night comedy show hosted by Ben Elton.
 On the show the band performed "I Pronounce You" and the album track "Beat the Bride".
 On the show, John Hasler, the ex-Madness drummer and manager, helped out on drums.
 He also appeared on the drums in the "I Pronounce You" music video.
+During the performance, the band initially stressed that they were not "the Nutty Boys" the public knew and loved, as they attempted to become a more serious group.

+In January 1989, months after The Madness split, an impostor claiming to be Suggs kept phoning various radios and studios to promote band activity, such as phoning Bruno Brookes to announce a forthcoming album, single, tour, film, and T-shirt, or phoning to promote a one-off gig in Newcastle.
+Suggs denounced the rumours, stating The Madness were not active by that point.

 Critical reception

 Upon release, Graeme Kay of Smash Hits described the album as "something of a hit and miss affair".
 He highlighted the tracks "Nail Down the Days", "What's That" and "Beat the Bride", but felt "the rest of the LP tries too hard to be clever".
 He concluded: "Not a great LP by any means, but not bad".
 Max Bell of Number One wrote: "Songwise, the Camden crooners continue to delve into sombre waters.
 The Madness is still reminiscent of a nightmare in a funfair on occasions but it's that very stylised sound which makes the Mad ones matter."

 Darryl Cater of AllMusic retrospectively stated: "The tinny, muddled pop sound proves what a big contribution producers Clive Langer and Alan Winstanley had made to the polished, resonant Madness records.
 There are flashes of trademark Madness melody, but too much of the album is an indistinguishable blur of drum machines, keyboards and '80s pop guitar.
 Exceptions include the reggae-flavoured "Beat the Bride" and the sitar-savvy single "I Pronounce You."
 These former British skinheads have always been better at the wacky than the meaningful, and the lyrical emphasis on social issues feels strained."